 In March 2024 the Austrian Science Fund (FWF) funded our Emerging Fields project on A new Geometry for Einstein’s Theory of Relativity & Beyond with an amount of 7 million Euro.
-The project will be based at the University of Vienna; it will start in autumn 2024 and it will last 5 years (with a possibility of extending it for an additional year).
+The project is based at the University of Vienna; it started in October 2024 and it will last 5 years (with a possibility of extending it for an additional year).

 The five Principal Investigators are Michael Kunzinger, Raquel Perales, Chiara Rigoni, Clemens Sämann and Roland Steinbauer (coordinator).